chuckbutler/dasroot-blog/content/posts/2013-11-26-reflection.md

     alias vu='vagrant up'
     alias vp='vagrant provision'

 Noteable new additions: Vagrant, LocomotiveWagon, and BZR.
-As you see I've been working fairly extensively in Chef, Vagrant, Juju, and working with a new Rails based CMS: [http://www.locomotivecms.com](LocomotiveCMS)
+As you see I've been working fairly extensively in Chef, Vagrant, Juju, and working with a new Rails based CMS: [Locomotive CMS](http://www.locomotivecms.com)

 ## Recent Random Awesomeness